sakshimohanani/PeacePulse/README.md

 # PeacePulse
 GDSC Solution Challenge

 # Welcome to PeacePulse

 PeacePulse is your haven for mental wellness, designed to simplify the journey to mental well-being in a world where stress and anxiety have become everyday companions.
-Our platform is the brainchild of Sakshi, Aastha, Vaishnavi from Cummins College, and Shantanu from Vit College, who have come together to address the pressing issues surrounding mental health.
+Our platform is the brainchild of Sakshi, Aastha, Vaishnavi from Cummins College,Pune and Shantanu from Vit College,Pune who have come together to address the pressing issues surrounding mental health.

 ## Mission

-Aligned with the United Nations Sustainable Development Goals, particularly Goal 3: Good Health and Well-being, and Goal 10: Reduced Inequalities, our mission is to create a healthier, more inclusive world by providing accessible mental health support.
+Aligned with the United Nations Sustainable Development Goals, particularly Goal 3: Good Health and Well-being. our mission is to create a healthier, more inclusive world by providing accessible mental health support.

 ## Key Features